 Inactive records should be stored in filing cabinets (preferred) or in boxes (on shelves high up above the floor, if possible).
 Do not loosely pile documents on a shelf as this increases the risk of fire or other potential loss.
-These records should be stored in clean, dry, well-lit, and ventilated areas that are free from pests, up high above the floor.
-The storage area should contain fire extinguishers and, if possible, have a fire suppression system.
+These records should be stored in clean, dry, well lit and ventilated areas that are free from pests, up high above the floor.
+The storage area should contain fire extinguishers and, if possible, have a fire-suppression system.
 Smoking, eating, and drinking should be prohibited in the area.
 Access to storage areas should be tightly controlled.
 The sacramental records books and marriage packets should be stored in a fireproof cabinet.

 Remember to copy parish Sacramental Registers for the Archives of the Archdiocese of Miami.
-We are requesting that you copy the books to your entity and send the copies to the Chancellor's office.
-We realize that this will be time-consuming, but, in the wake of the New Orleans experience where many parishes' records were destroyed, we believe you will agree on the importance of this project.
-To keep current, we ask that the information recorded in the Sacramental Books be copied and sent yearly.
+We are requesting that you copy the books at your entity and send the copies to the Chancellor's office.
+We realize that this will be time consuming, but, in the wake of the New Orleans experience where many parishes' records were destroyed, we believe you will agree on the importance of this project.
+In order to keep current, we ask that the information recorded in the Sacramental Books be copied and sent on a yearly basis.

 Once in the Chancellor's office, the pages will be scanned into our computerized archive system and indexed.
-Therefore, each copied page must be complete and legible.
+Therefore, it is very important that each copied page be complete and legible.
 If your sacramental records are also kept on your computer, please send a copy of those in addition to the copies of the actual register pages.
-The registers to be copied are Baptismal, Confirmation, and Marriage.
+The registers to be copied are: Baptismal, Confirmation, and Marriage.